confluentinc/ksql/docs/developer-guide/query-with-arrays-and-maps.rst

 Press Ctrl+C to terminate the query.

-Arrays elements can be accessible using positive or negative index.
+You can access array elements by using positive or negative index values.
 For instance, to get the user last interest run the following select:

 .. code:: sql